2016–17 European Rugby Champions Cup: Format

-The eight qualifiers are ranked according to their performance in the pool stage and compete in the quarter-finals which will be held on the weekend of 31 March, 1/2 April 2017.
-The four top teams will host the quarter-finals against the four lower teams in a 1v8, 2v7, 3v6 and 4v5 format.
+The eight qualifiers are ranked according to their performance in the pool stage and compete in the quarter-finals which were held on the weekend of 31 March, 1/2 April 2017.
+The four top teams hosted the quarter-finals against the four lower teams in a 1v8, 2v7, 3v6 and 4v5 format.

-The semi-finals will played on the weekend of 22/23 April 2017.
-In lieu of the draw that used to determine the semi-final pairing, EPCR announced that a fixed semi-final bracket would be set in advance, and that the home team would be designated based on "performances by clubs during the pool stages as well as the achievement of a winning a quarter-final match away from home".
+The semi-finals were played on the weekend of 22/23 April 2017.
+In lieu of the draw that was used to determine the semi-final pairing, EPCR announced that a fixed semi-final bracket would be set in advance, and that the home team would be designated based on "performances by clubs during the pool stages as well as the achievement of a winning a quarter-final match away from home".
 Semi-final matches must be played at a neutral ground in the designated home team's country.

-Home country advantage will be awarded as follows:
+Home country advantage was awarded as follows:

-The winners of the semi-finals will contest the final, at Murrayfield, on 13 May 2017.
+The winners of the semi-finals contested the final, at Murrayfield, on 13 May 2017.